SCIP Trap Club

 - Emphasize the legal consequences of violating the law

 Class #17-1 begins in Spring, 2017.
 Referrals to this class are accepted using our online referral system.

 For more information, Download and view/print S.H.O.C.K. information packet or call 916.291.4590

 California Division of Corrections & Rehabilitation Prison Outreach Program (POP)

 Solano State Prison; Inmates and staff expose youth to the realities of prison life.
 This program is for both male and female youth 12-17 years old (Not on Probation)

-Sponsored in part by River Cats Foundation.
-The boxing program is currently full.
-Please call or email to add child to the waitlist.
+Enrollment is closed.
+Please call or email to add child to the waiting list.

 4th to 9th grade students spar against other children in their weight class as the students learn the basics of boxing.